netheosgithub/pcs_api/README.md

 An implementation exists for Java (1.6+).
 It is also compliant with android API 8+.
 The base library uses a maven artefact with the following dependencies:

-- *httpclient* for the network access
+- *httpclient* for the network access (already provided on android platform)
+- *json* to parse the JSON server responses (already provided on android platform)
 - *slf4j* for the logging
-- *json* to parse the JSON server responses

-The unit tests are done using the *testng* library.
+The unit tests are done using the *JUnit4* library (JUnit3 on android).

 [Android Studio](http://developer.android.com/sdk/installing/studio.html) has been used to build the android library.
 It generates an archives `aar` which can be used in an application.
 This works as a Maven artefact.

 **WARNING:** the *aar* file can only be used with *Android Studio* ; it is not compatible with *Eclipse*.